danbev/learning-c/notes/glibc.md

 ./main-22: /lib/x86_64-linux-gnu/libc.so.6: version `GLIBC_2.34' not found (required by ./main-22)
 ```
 And I believe this is the compability issue that we were talking about.

+### Using musl instead of glibc
+musl is an alternative to glibc which is designed to be lightweight and
+efficient.
+It can enable statically linked binaries to be built and run on
+different systems without the compability issues that glibc has (even statically
+linked executables).